Almond biscotti recipe with golden raisins

 All raisins, both golden and brown, are made from green seedless grapes.
 The difference comes from how they are dried.
 Brown or regular raisins are dried for weeks in the sun, giving them a deep color.

 Golden raisins are dried in big dehydrators with controlled temperatures and controlled humidity.
-The result is a plumper, fruitier, milder raisin.
+The result is a plumper, fruitier, milder raisin – making them an excellent choice for both baking and cooking.

 If you’ve found they’ve become less crispy when they’ve thawed (and they might!), warm them in a 300°F oven for 15 minutes.

-• I highly recommend this serrated knife for slicing your biscotti.
+I highly recommend this serrated knife for slicing your biscotti.
 The blade is sturdy, yet thin enough to slice through delicate biscotti dough without breaking it.
 When slicing biscotti, try to avoid too much “sawing” back and forth, let the knife do the work for you.

 How to ship biscotti

 These are the best cookies to send in the mail because they are sturdy.
 Pack them with crumpled up tissue or parchment paper to cushion them.
+For tons of tips about mailing goodies, check out my post on how to ship cookies.

 If you’ll be sending in the mail, I recommend a metal cookie tin to protect them.
-A rectangular cookie tin works better than a round one because of the shape of the cookies, it allows you to pack them snuggly.
+A square or rectangular cookie tin works better than a round one because of the shape of the cookies, it allows you to pack them snuggly.

 Please share